 Jaw Function See Dental Services.
 Laboratory Services Clinical laboratory services when ordered by a Physician to diagnose an illness or injury.
 Mammography Mammography services for screening or diagnosis of breast cancer by a Participating Provider upon referral of the Participant's Primary Care Physician or Gynecologist.
-Mental Health Inpatient Inpatient mental health care that is ordered and performed by a Participating Provider to treat a mental health condition in a Services Participating facility.
+Mental Health Inpatient Inpatient mental health care that is ordered and performed by Services a Participating Provider to treat a mental health condition in a Participating facility.
 All non-emergency Inpatient hospitalization requires Prior Authorization by the Claims Administrator in order for benefits to be paid and must be ordered and performed by a Participating Provider, unless otherwise authorized, in order to be covered.
 Mental/Nervous Disorders Mental health consultations, counseling, and psychological testing.
 Nutritional Counseling See Weight Control Counseling.
 Occupational Therapy See Rehabilitation Therapy.
 Office Visits Office visits for services by your Primary Care Physician or OB-GYN and other Physicians and health care providers to whom you are referred by your Primary Care Physician.
 Oral Surgery See Dental Illness or Injury.

-Orthotics Benefits payable only with prior authorization.
-Outpatient Services All non-emergency Outpatient procedures require Prior Authorization by the Claims Administrator in order for benefits to be paid and must be ordered and performed by a Participating Provider, unless otherwise authorized, in order to be covered.
-Physical Therapy See Rehabilitation Therapy.
+be covered.